 Monticello and all of its grounds are a non-smoking facility.
 This includes electronic smoking products.

-All weapons, including firearms, knives or sharp objects are strictly prohibited.
+ALL weapons, including firearms, knives (including pocket knives and pen knives), mace (or pepper spray), any dangerous items, and any "dual-use" items that could be dangerous are strictly prohibited.
 A security officer will assist you in securing these items if you are observed with them anywhere on the property.

 Guests may not display or carry placards, signs, or banners, including flags on poles that cannot be stowed in a small bag.
 Clothing that contains offensive or abusive language or symbols is not permitted.